Skin Cancer Treatment,

 - Wearing protective clothing (long sleeves and hats) when outdoors

 - Using a broad-spectrum sunscreen that blocks both UVA and UVB radiation

-If you are looking for a dermatology practice that specializes in skin cancer screening, diagnosis and treatment, please use the form on this page to schedule a consultation at Hollywood Dermatology or visit our contact page for information about our South Florida locations.
+If you are looking for a dermatology practice that specializes in skin cancer screening, diagnosis, and treatment, please use the form on this page to schedule a consultation at Hollywood Dermatology by calling 954.961.1200 or visit our contact page for information about our South Florida locations.